db8bot/db8bot/README.md

 **5.** Create invite link

 Use the Discord Permissions Calculator [here](https://discordapi.com/permissions.html#2146958591) to make your bot's invite link.
 The link provided already has the required permissions pre-checked.
-If you choose not to use the pre-checked link, the bot must have "ADMINISTRATOR" permissions to function.
+If you choose not to use the pre-checked link, the bot must have "MANAGE_SERVER" permissions to function.
 At the bottom of the page, place in your bot's client ID, which is found on your Discord Developers page.

 Then, copy the link at the bottom of the page.
 That is your bot's invite link, anyone who has that link and have the "Manage Server" permission or is the server owner of a server can invite your bot to their server.